EXCLUSIVE-Walmart cuts pharmacist pay, hours while workload piles up

 The underlying reason that chain drug stores like Walmart are scaling back pharmacists' hours is a shortage of pharmacy technicians, Hogue said.
 Technicians handle tasks such as counting pills, answering phones and stocking shelves, enabling pharmacists to focus on filling prescriptions.
 But technicians don't hold pharmacy degrees and are paid less than pharmacists.

-According to a study commissioned by the Pharmacy Workforce Center and released in May, nearly 80% of respondents working at chain pharmacies considered the shortage of technicians to be severe or very severe.
+According to a study by the Pharmacy Workforce Center released in May, nearly 80% of respondents working at chain pharmacies considered the shortage of technicians to be severe or very severe.

-The company does not break out the dollar amount in revenues its 5,000 pharmacies, most of which are in rural areas, generate.
+The company does not break out revenues from its 5,000 pharmacies, most of which are in rural areas.
 Pharmacy sales come under the company's health and wellness business, which comprised 11% of Walmart's total U.S. revenue last year.

 Walmart last year agreed to pay $3.1 billion as part of the nationwide opioid settlement following allegations that it failed to regulate prescriptions of the painkillers.

-The settlement includes court-ordered requirements such as developing a controlled-substance dispensing oversight program with an independent compliance officer, an oversight committee, extra policies and procedures, annual training, an anonymous hotline and sending periodic reports to senior management.

-Many of these extra steps must be carried out by pharmacists, experts and pharmacists said.
+The settlement includes many court-ordered compliance requirements which must be carried out by pharmacists, experts say.

-Pharmacists have complained that this is yet another thing to do while filling the same volume of prescriptions with fewer people and work hours, according to posts on Facebook and independent message boards frequented by Walmart employees.
+Pharmacists have complained that this adds to their workload while they must fill the same volume of prescriptions with fewer people and work hours, according to posts on Facebook and independent message boards frequented by Walmart employees.

 ((siddharth.cavale@thomsonreuters.com; Cell: +1 646-288-4330;))